ncabanes/oldComputersHandbooks/jvcMsx-basic-198x/markdown/msxbasicjvc.md

 0 When the start point degree parameter is omitted a value of 0 is used.
-I When the end point degree parameter is omitted a value of 6.28 is used.
+When the end point degree parameter is omitted a value of 6.28 is used.
-¢ A value of l is used when the ratio parameter is omitted.
+    A value of l is used when the ratio parameter is omitted.
 ' Set the ratio to 1.3 to draw a circle.
 62